Experienced Orlando Family Law Attorney Near You

 What Do I Do If I Have Been Served Family Law Or Divorce Papers?

-If you have been served with legal papers then you only have twenty calendar days to file a written response with the Court.
+If you have been served with legal papers then you only have twenty calendar days to file a written response with the Court You should call an Orlando family law firm near you during this time.
 If you do not file your written response in time then the other side can obtain a default against you and may be able to get what they are asking for without input from you in the case.
 You should always make it your top priority to deal with finding the right family law attorney when you are served since it is not always possible to go back and address the case once a default judgment has been entered against you.
+Learn more about the Divorce Process in Florida.

 The Other Party Is Self-Employed And Is Hiding Income.
 How Can I Prove Their Income?